twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

-Scripts are executed on every `chezmoi apply`, unless they have the `once_` or `onchange_` attribute. `run_once_` scripts are only executed if a script with the same contents has not been run before, i.e. if the script is new or if its contents have changed. `run_onchange_` scripts are executed whenever their contents change, even if a script with the same contents has run before.
+Scripts are executed on every `chezmoi apply`, unless they have the `once_` or `onchange_` attribute. `run_once_` scripts are only executed if a script with the same contents has not been run successfully before, i.e. if the script is new or if its contents have changed, or if it previously failed. `run_onchange_` scripts are executed whenever their contents change, even if a script with the same contents has run successfully before.

 Scripts with the `before_` attribute are executed before any files, directories, or symlinks are updated.
 Scripts with the `after_` attribute are executed after